10 Simple Rules for Good Communication

 2. Know your objectives

-- What is a positive outcome for you?
+- What would be a positive outcome for you?
 Are you looking for new clients or funding?

 - What message do you want your audience to take away with them?